EUROSENSE successfully achieved a REDD+ project financed by the Europian Union

 For more information about the project and its outcomes, please visit the REDDiness website.

-For news and events concerning the Remote Sensing Application department click here.
+For more news concerning the EUROSENSE group, click here.